 Even if you were a financial whiz and calculated the net present value (NPV) of a new customer, it’s still conservatively over $14,000.

 What’s the bottom line?
 Be aggressive when it comes to your acquisition costs of new customers.
-The potential to your bottom line is huge.
+The potential for your bottom line is huge.

-If you want to make sure your practice is realizing the value we laid out above, you have to track your activity and report on it regularly.
+If you want to make sure your practice realizes the value we laid out above, you have to track your activity and report on it regularly.
 Don’t worry…we’re going to cover that too!

 STEP 2: Set Up Tracking, So You Know Where Leads Come From

-Now that we have a rock-solid budget, we need to track our actual efforts and confirm we are meeting the goals we previously laid out.
+Now that we have a rock-solid budget, we need to track our actual efforts and confirm we are meeting the previously laid out goals.
 If you want to understand which channels work for you and which ones don’t, you have to know where leads are coming from.
 There are two things you must do to track ROI historically:

 Assign Marketing Attribution to Incoming Leads

-If you’re advertising on multiple channels—Facebook, direct mail, digital ads, etc.—you’ll need to attribute leads to the sources they come from.
-You should always assign attribution after the first interaction with a lead.
+If you’re advertising on multiple channels—Facebook, direct mail, digital ads, etc.—you’ll need to attribute to the sources they come from.
+It would help if you always assigned attribution after the first interaction with a lead.

 Track Leads Through the Sales Process

-Determine which leads closed from each channel and which procedures the patients bought as a result of your advertising efforts.
+Determine which leads closed from each channel and which procedures the patients bought due to your advertising efforts.